robmllze/xyz_flutter_plus/README.md

 [![pub package](https://img.shields.io/pub/v/xyz_flutter_plus.svg)](https://pub.dev/packages/xyz_flutter_plus)

-This package is designed to speed up development by providing a set of utilities that are commonly used in most Flutter apps.
+This package is designed to speed up development by providing a set of utilities that are commonly used in Flutter apps.

 ## Documentation